nolanlawson/css-talk-2022/markdown.md

 First off, who am I?

-Most likely if you've seen me on the internet, it's from [my blog](https://nolanlawson.com) where I talk about performance, accessibility, and various web development topics.
+Most likely if you've seen me on the internet, it's from [my blog](https://nolanlawson.com) where I talk about performance, accessibility, web components, and various web development topics.

 I was on the Microsoft Edge performance team for a couple years, then moved to the performance team at Salesforce, and now I work on Lightning Web Components at Salesforce, which is our JavaScript framework.